nickgreyink/Perl-Within-Pages/README.md

 I like some of the concepts of PHP to be able to include all the different elements into one file and that file is called by the user and run to use all the part in the programs.
-Unlike in normal perl where you mush develop templetes completly seperate form the program file.
+Unlike in normal perl where you mush develop templetes completly seperate from the program file.

 I'm sure ther are other ways around this, but this is how I do it, anyway.